oaklandrobotics/docs/src/projects/igvc-2024/software/install-guide.md

     - [Ubuntu](https://www.stereolabs.com/docs/installation/linux)
     - Accept all the default options for the installation
 2. Verify that the installation was successful by running the ZED Explorer and ZED Depth Viewer.
-3. If you installed on Ubuntu, you can also play with the [ROS 2 tools](https://www.stereolabs.com/docs/ros2).
+3. If you installed it on Ubuntu, you can also play with the [ROS 2 tools](https://www.stereolabs.com/docs/ros2).